GSS-Cogs/family-towns-and-high-streets/datasets/DfT-Journey-times-to-key-services-by-lower-super-output-area/spec.md

 ----------

-## BEIS Lower and Middle Super Output Areas electricity consumption
+## DfT Journey times to key services by lower super output area

 [Landing Page](https://www.gov.uk/government/statistical-data-sets/journey-time-statistics-data-tables-jts)

 ----------

-### Due to the size of the data and how slow the transform takes to run we have processed the data offline and then uploaded the output files to google docs.
+### **Due to the size of the data and how slow the transform takes to run we have processed the data offline and then uploaded the output files to google docs.
 The Jenkins pipeline then processes these files instead.
-This will cause problems with future runs but the DE are testing out different methods of speeding things up.
+This will cause problems with future runs but the DE are testing out different methods of speeding things up.**
 Dataset one example - employment centres [observations_01.csv](https://drive.google.com/file/d/1SeekTbw2ShjSws_I5G5bTG8va0hhJ5wg/view?usp=sharing)